 - 1/2 cup (115g) semi-sweet dairy-free chocolate chips (I used a combo of semi-sweet and bitter-sweet)

-- ground espresso powder for sprinkling on top (optional) I love the Illy brand and the Medaglia D'oro
+- 1/2 teaspoon ground espresso powder and extra for sprinkling on top (optional) I love the Illy brand and the Medaglia D'oro

 - flaked sea salt for the topping (optional)